dbaseqp/Quotient/README.md

     port = 3389

     [[box.smb]]
-    credlists = ["admins",] # for any check using credentials, you can specify the list port = 55 # default 21
+    credlists = ["admins.credlist",] # for any check using credentials, you can specify the list port = 55 # default 21
     anonymous = true # default false